Route: Bangkok Chiang Mai Luang Prabang Vang Vieng Hanoi Ha Long Bay Phong Nha Hoi An Ho Chi Minh Koh Rong Island Phnom Penh Siem Reap

 Travel to the nation’s capital, Phnom Penh, by ferry and bus via Sihanoukville.
 Grab a roadside snack en route, you’ll find everything from fresh mangoes to deep fried spiders…

 Hit by bitter times of war, this trendy and alluring city was formerly known as the ‘Pearl of Asia’.
 Admire the Royal Palace, and take a sobering visit to the Killing Fields of Choeung Ek as well as the S21 prison.
 In the evening amble along the riverside promenade.
-For a touch of class, have a drink at the Foreign Correspondents’ Club.
-One of the city’s most sophisticated joints (your visit to the Killing Fields is now an optional activity).
+For a touch of class, have a drink at the Foreign Correspondents’ Club – one of the city’s most sophisticated joints.

 Today’s travel takes us to Siem Reap also known as the ancient gateway of the UNESCO World Heritage Site, Angkor Wat.
 Spend the afternoon visiting the local villages and relaxing at the pool and in the evening take on the Fear Factor Food Challenge complemented by enjoying drinks from a Tuk Tuk cocktail bar.